H2020-OpenModel/OntoFlow/docs/setup_ontoflow_v2.md

 python test.py
 ```

 ### N.B.
 At the moment only the openmodel_example works properly, a new version of OntoFlow will be releasesd when the SS3 example is ready.
-Meanwhile, for testing purposes only, the branch
+Meanwhile, for testing purposes only, the most updated branch is *test/ss3-run `git clone git@github.com:H2020-OpenModel/OntoFlow.git --branch test/ss3-run`

 ## OntoFlow in Action